studioespresso/craft-craftnet-cp/README.md

 # Craftnet CP plugin for Craft CMS 3.x

-Basic craftnet integration with a CP interface.
+Basic craftnet integration with a CP interface and command line tools.

 Note that I made this mostly for myself and that future development will take place if and when I need it.
 Issues and PR's will be handled on a best-effort basis.